Fiserv/Commerce-Hub/docs/Resources/Guides/Dev-Studio/Account-Management.md

 ## Access a Merchant ID

-Access a Merchant ID allows a developer to access the End2End Test acquiring Merchant ID(s)/Prod Acquiring Merchant ID(s) created by a corporate merchant, provided developer has received Access code from a corporate merchant.
+Access Merchant ID allows a developer to access the End-To-End Test acquiring Merchant ID(s)/Prod Acquiring Merchant ID(s) created by a corporate merchant, provided developer has received Access code from a corporate merchant.

 ### Step 1: Select an Environment